Marília Chaves Peixoto: Career

 Peixoto graduated from the Federal University of Rio de Janeiro in 1943 with a degree in engineering, having also studied mathematics at the university and acted as a monitor for the university's National Faculty of Philosophy.
 In 1948, she received a doctorate in mathematics, and began teaching at the Escola Politécnica da UFRJ.
 In 1949, Peixoto published "On the inequalities $y \ge G(x,y,y',y)$" in Annals of the Brazilian Academy of Sciences.

 Following her work on convex functions, Peixoto was appointed an associate member of the Brazilian Academy of Science on 12 June 1951.
 She was the first Brazilian woman to join the organization, and the second woman after Marie Curie, a foreign associate of the academy.

 Peixoto married Maurício Peixoto in 1946.
+In 1949 they traveled to Chicago for the International Congress of Mathematicians of 1950.
+Despite being a participant in her own right, in the list of members she was listed as Maurício's spouse ("Mrs. Peixoto") rather than her full title.

+In 1955, Peixoto published Cálculo vetorial (Vector calculus), a book aimed at students that is more focus on applications of vector calculus than proofs of results.

-The couple jointly published "Structural Stability in the plane with enlarged boundary conditions" in 1959, one of several papers which led to Peixoto's theorem.
+Marília and Maurício jointly published "Structural Stability in the plane with enlarged boundary conditions" in 1959, one of several papers which led to Peixoto's theorem.

+She died on 5 January 1961, aged 39.

+She received a number of posthumous honors, including: